How brain chemistry influences meeting culture.

 Make brain chemicals work for you by intentionally stimulating them.
 Low dopamine levels are linked to low motivation.
 Increase dopamine levels in your meeting by incorporating an energizer or icebreaker for a fun blast of energy.
 Play uplifting music during group work sessions.
 Research shows that listening to music can reduce stress, increase feelings of pleasure, and improve mood.

-Pro tip: JQBX is one of our favorite remote working tools at Voltage Control.
+Pro tip: JQBX is one of our favourite remote working tools at Voltage Control.
 It’s like a team jukebox that allows you to listen to music together with your team while working apart.
 Also, check out our comprehensive Design Sprint playlist to listen to while you work.

 High serotonin levels are associated with confidence, self-esteem, and a sense of purpose.
 They’re also crucial to combatting the stress hormone cortisol.
 Spike serotonin levels amongst your team by acknowledging team members’ good work.
 Recognition of achievement is key to creating serotonin in the body.
 Simply thanking your team for their work and commitment does wonders for getting the juices flowing.